-A normal workload consists of 15 semester hours of academic courses and one semester hour of physical education each semester.
-However, the minimum number of hours required for full-time enrollment is twelve.
-A normal load of work for one academic year is the equivalent of 30 semester hours of academic courses and two semester hours of physical education credit.
+A typical workload consists of 15 semester hours of academic courses.
+The minimum number of hours required for full-time enrollment is twelve.
+A typical load of work for one academic year is the equivalent of 30 semester hours of academic courses.